 - Interest in US High Yield is coming from around the world.
 Consultants in Europe ex-UK were highly focused on these products in Q2 2020, US investors drove new allocations, and viewership was high from not only the US, but from investors in Denmark, the Netherlands and Hong Kong.

-- Global All Cap Growth exhibited the largest positive trend in Q2 2020 of any primary universe.
+- Global Large Cap Growth exhibited the largest positive trend in Q2 2020 of any primary universe.
 At the same moment, Growth Equity strategies focused on US Small Cap and ACWI ex-US All Cap markets appeared in the negatively trending group, driven in part by declining win-rates and dwindling viewership capture.

 - Total flow for EMEA managers’ traditional strategies was positive in Q2 2020 for only the second time since Q1 2018.
 Fixed income products were the primary drivers of flow in the quarter with EMEA managers’ US Fixed Income-focused products among those with the largest allocations.